 The starting point

-After analyzing our overall CO2 footprint, we realized that our packaging was a major contributor due to the conventional aluminium and LDPE materials being used and overall weight.
-Our old design had simply become outdated, and it was time to rethink our packaging design.
+By continuing to analyze our product CO2 footprint, it was clear that packaging was still a big contributor.
+This was caused by conventional aluminium and LDPE materials as well as the overall weight and dimensions.
+Our old design had simply become outdated, so it was time to rethink our packaging design.
 We therefore started a process at the end of 2019, to find much better solutions.

 Since 2010, with the launch of the TMA-1 headphone, we have been committed to doing things better.
 Responsible design is a foundational design principle across all our products and our packaging.
 We have come a long way, but we are only just getting started.